weixuan00/XLoader/README.md

 All File will sign By PGP,You can Verify it By My PGP Public Key

+If compressed files do not contain sig files, they are all hooligans, Don't trust it!

 Here is PGP Public Key,Please import it
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----